 This approach inevitably causes tension in organizations.
 Giving people challenging work necessitates moving people to new assignments, while the desire for organizational efficiency calls for leaving staff in place in current assignments.

 But just as a plant that outgrows its pot eventually suffers through an inability to expand, so too will employees constrained from developing new skills.
 A common outcome of this is employees either leaving or “retiring in place.”
 No, IT organization can afford this - stated, the role of IT is so critical to the success of companies today that failing to implement conditions that attract the best possible IT talent is ruinous.

 Cloud computing is transforming the face of IT.
 The pace of innovation and the restructuring of IT processes to keep up with that pace means IT organizations need to build new skill sets.

 Clearly, training is a prerequisite for success in the cloud era.
-Putting your staff through cloud courses gives them the core knowledge necessary to create cloud-native applications.
+Putting your staff through cloud computing courses gives them the core knowledge necessary to create cloud-native applications.

-However, training courses are just the foundation of building a skilled workforce.
+However, training courses are just the foundation for building a skilled workforce.
 Organizations need to create a structured curriculum for employees, one that provides a program of courses appropriate to the roles that employees take on.